Medical Assistance in Dying: Information for Patients & Families

 The Champlain Regional Medical Assistance in Dying (MAiD) Network (CRMN) provides information and system navigation to individuals, families and healthcare providers who wish to learn more about MAiD.
 CRMN represents a network of organizations across the Champlain region who are involved in MAiD, including the Queensway Carleton Hospital.

-After-hour referrals may also be directed to the Ontario MAiD Care Coordination Service at 1-866-286-4023 for support in meeting any referral requirements.
-The Ontario MAiD information line is available 24 hours a day, 7 days a week.
+The Ontario MAiD information line is available 24 hours a day, 7 days a week at 1-866-286-4023.
+Referral services are available Monday to The Ontario MAiD information line is available 24 hours a day, 7 days a week.
 Referral services are available Monday to Friday 9 a.m. – 5 p.m.
 EST in English and French (translations for other languages can also be requested).
 TTY (voice-to-text and text-to-voice) services are also available at 1-844-953-3350.